 “Sort of disappointment.
 At the same time I’ve kind of expected it, but no one wants to live out their worst nightmare.
 But yeah, I just, I don’t know.
 I feel very disoriented about it,” Lopez-Brown said.
 “I mean, it’d be a miracle if it does turn around.
 But I lost hope.”

 As of Nov.
-11, Trump has republican majority control over the Senate with numbers 53-46; however, one seat in the Senate and which party has control over the House are yet to be called.
-With control over the Supreme Court and the Presidency, Trump has very high prospects in terms of passing policy.
+11, Trump has republican majority control over the Senate with numbers 53-47 and the House with numbers 220-214.
+With control over the House, Presidency, Senate, and the Supreme Court, Trump has very high prospects in terms of passing policy.

 Additionally, concerns are arising of the 22nd Amendment and possibility of Trump pursuing a third term based on the current political situation.
 Berg explains his thoughts on the matter, and then restates his happiness.